arcanericky/ga-cmd/README.md

 - ...and execute: `./ga-cmd myfavesite`

 ### Background
-The Google Authentication codes are standardized message authentication codes called HMACs.
-Read more about them starting at the [Wikipedia page for HMAC](https://en.wikipedia.org/wiki/HMAC).
-You can find more source code for generating HMACS by searching here on [GitHub for HMAC](https://github.com/search?q=hmac "GitHub: HMAC").
-This project was done for the fun of bending Google's PAM code to generate an HMAC.
+These authentication codes are standardized message authentication codes derived from the Time-based One-Time Password algorithm (TOTP).
+Read more about them starting at the [Wikipedia page for TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm).
+You can find more source code for generating HMACS by searching here on [GitHub for TOTP](https://github.com/search?q=totp).
+This project initially started for the fun of bending Google's PAM code to generate a TOTP code.

 ### Building